Budgeting as a New Doctor

 Though the refinancing process is fairly straightforward, some common misconceptions persist, Walsh says.
 “People overestimate the amount of work it takes to refinance and underestimate the benefits,” he says.
 A quarter of a percentage point difference in an interest rate may seem inconsequential, for instance, but if you have a big loan balance, it could save you thousands of dollars.

-That said, refinancing your student loans may not be right for everyone.
-If you refinance federal student loans, for instance, you may lose access to benefits and protections, such as the current pause on payment and federal repayment and forgiveness plans.
+That said, refinancing your student loans is not be right for everyone.
+If you refinance federal student loans, for instance, you may lose access to benefits and protections, such as federal repayment and forgiveness plans.
 Weigh all the options and decide what makes sense for you and your financial goals.

 The Takeaway